 Ana Lúcia Santos

-Ana Lúcia Santos is Associate Professor at Departamento de Linguística Geral e Românica da Faculdade de Letras, Universidade de Lisboa, where she teaches since 2001.
-She is also a researcher at Centro de Linguística da Universidade de Lisboa (CLUL) and one of the Associate Editors of Journal of Portuguese Linguistics.
+Ana Lúcia Santos is an Associate Professor at Departamento de Linguística Geral e Românica da Faculdade de Letras, Universidade de Lisboa, where she teaches since 2001.
+She is also a researcher at Centro de Linguística da Universidade de Lisboa (CLUL).
 She completed a PhD on the acquisition of VP ellipsis in Portuguese in 2006 (the dissertation was published by John Benjamins, in 2009).
 Since then, she has developed different research work in the field of acquisition, mostly on monolingual acquisition, but considering also bilingual and L2 acquisition.
 She has also developed work on impaired language development.
 She has published several papers and books, including textbooks.

 Cristina Sobral, PhD in Portuguese Literature, specializes in Medieval Literature and Culture and Textual Criticism, areas in which has taught in undergraduate and postgraduate.